Pinkerton: The 1970s Are Calling Joe Biden Again: Is This Saigon 1975? Or Tehran 1979?

 From Saigon 1975 to Tehran 1979

 And while the Kabul = Saigon parallel is bad enough, there’s another 1970s parallel waiting to burst forth.
-And that is, Tehran, 1979.
+And that is Tehran 1979.
 Those of us who were alive and old enough to pay attention to the news in 1979 remember well the hostage crisis that began that year, when Iranian militants stormed the U.S. embassy, holding our diplomats and others hostage for 444 long days.

 The whole ordeal was a humiliation for the U.S., and no helicopter could save us, although in April 1980, a U.S. military helicopter rescue mission tried and failed, leaving eight American soldiers dead.
 The military might have had its bad luck on that missions, and yet the basic problem was that our troops were given an impossible mission.

 So how is Kabul today potentially akin to Tehran in 1979?
-Here’s how: As of this writing, Americans are being evacuated from Kabul and most likely elsewhere, too, around the country, and yet we have no idea exactly how many Americans are in the country.
-After all, over the last two decades, not only has the uniformed U.S. military been all over Afghanistan, but so have innumerable American diplomats, intelligence workers, drug enforcement agents, aid workers, contractors, journalists, businesspeople, missionaries, as well as, of course, wanderers, adventurers—and who knows who else.
+Here’s how: As of this writing, Americans are being evacuated from Kabul and most likely elsewhere around the country, and yet we have no idea exactly how many Americans are in the country.
+After all, over the last two decades, not only has the uniformed U.S. military been all over Afghanistan, but so have innumerable American diplomats, intelligence workers, drug enforcement agents, aid workers, contractors, journalists, businesspeople, missionaries, as well as, of course, wanderers, adventurers, and who knows who else.
 And of course we’re now sending troops back to Afghanistan, and so are other countries.

 So with all this human presence, here’s a grim but safe prediction: Plenty of Americans as well as others from the West are going to find themselves as prisoners of the Taliban.

 After all, the collapse of Afghanistan has happened so quickly.
 To illustrate the speed at which Washington officialdom has been overwhelmed by events, we might remember the overconfident words of Secretary of State Antony Blinken, testifying before Congress on June 7: “Whatever happens in Afghanistan, if there is a significant deterioration in security. . .
 I don’t think it’s going to be something that happens from a Friday to a Monday.”
-Yet in point of fact, that’s exactly what happened from Friday, August 13 to Sunday, August 15—the Afghan military melted away; Afghan government officials surrendered, switched sides, or fled; and the whole capital of Kabul—population 4.35 million—fell like a ripe apple.
+Yet in point of fact, that’s exactly what happened from Friday, August 13 to Sunday, August 15.
+The Afghan military melted away; Afghan government officials surrendered, switched sides, or fled; and the whole capital of Kabul—population 4.35 million—fell like a ripe apple.
 (Speaking of credibility gaps, that same day, Blinken said that the U.S. mission in Afghanistan had been “successful.”)

 So now it appears that some and perhaps many Americans have fallen into the Taliban’s trap.
-As Breitbart News reported late on the 15th, sources including Sen. Tom Cotton (R-AR) and New York Times reporter Maggie Haberman were speaking of U.S. citizens left behind.
+As Breitbart News reported late on August 15, sources including Sen. Tom Cotton (R-AR) and New York Times reporter Maggie Haberman were speaking of U.S. citizens left behind.
 Upon reflection, this should be no great surprise.
 After all, if one were an American in Kabul, one might have put faith in the words of, for instance, Blinken and Milley and felt safe in that fortified city.
-And in any case, it’s just not possible to move lots of people around—especially on short notice, and when the Taliban is besieging the airport and other landing zones, even as panicked people were thronging airport runways, thereby hindering planes as they attempted to take off and land.
+And in any case, it’s not possible to move lots of people around—especially on short notice, and when the Taliban is besieging the airport and other landing zones, even as panicked people were thronging airport runways, thereby hindering planes as they attempted to take off and land.

 Joe Biden’s still on “vacation” today.
 Meanwhile in Kabul: pic.twitter.com/mmetABKcKa